openvinotoolkit/openvino/docs/IE_DG/Int8Inference.md

 8-bit inference pipeline includes two stages (also refer to the figure below):
 1. *Offline stage*, or *model quantization*.
 During this stage, `FakeQuantize` layers are added before most layers to have quantized tensors before layers in a way that low-precision accuracy drop for 8-bit integer inference satisfies the specified threshold.
 The output of this stage is a quantized model.
 Quantized model precision is not changed, quantized tensors are in original precision range (`fp32`). `FakeQuantize` layer has `Quantization Levels` attribute which defines quants count.
 Quants count defines precision which is used during inference.
 For `int8` range `Quantization Levels` attribute value has to be 255 or 256.

-2. *Run-time stage*.
+2. *Runtime stage*.
 This stage is an internal procedure of the [CPU Plugin](supported_plugins/CPU.md).
 During this stage, the quantized model is loaded to the plugin.
 The plugin updates each `FakeQuantize` layer on activations and weights to have `FakeQuantize` output tensor values in low precision range.
 ![int8_flow]

 ### Offline Stage: Model Quantization